Labrador Retriever - Black Puppies for Sale

 If you’re considering adopting a Black Labrador Retriever puppy, make sure you understand this breed’s special health considerations.
 The average life span is between 10-12 years.
 While this is a robust breed, one of the most common health issues is Hip Dysplasia, which can be brought on or aggravated by excess weight.

 Obesity is a common issue with Labs, so observe your dog’s diet and give your pup plenty of vigorous exercise.
 With all breeds, it’s essential to stay current on all shots and vaccinations and to take your pup in for regular vet checkups.

 Coat & Coat Care

-The Lab’s coat should be short and dense, but not wiry.
-The coat is described as ‘water-resistant’ or more accurately ‘water-repellent’ so that the dog does not get cold when taking to water in the winter.
-That means that the dog naturally has a slightly dry, oily coat.
+This canine’s coat is short and dense, but not wiry.
+They have a naturally dry, oily coat that is water-repellent.
+This feature means that the dog does not get cold when taking to the water in the winter.

 It’s easy to care for this dog’s coat.
 They are average shedders and should be brushed with a firm bristle brush 2-3 times a month.
 Bathe only when needed.